Natalia Kosikhina: Biography

 Natalia Kosykhina was born on 7 August 1972 in Danilov, Yaroslavl Oblast.
 In 1991, she graduated from the Yaroslavl Pedagogical College.
 In 2001, she also received a degree from the International University of Business and New Technologies in Yaroslavl.
 At the beginning of the 1990s, she worked as a high school teacher in Danilov.
 In August 1995, she started working in the administration of the Danilov region.
 From 2006 to 2012, Kosykhina was the head of the department for organizational work and municipal service, and later, as the first deputy head of the Danilov administration.
 From 2014 to 2018, she was the head of Danilov.
 On 9 September 2018, she became the deputy of the Yaroslavl Oblast Duma of the 7th convocation.
-On 25 September 2018, she became the senator from the Yaroslavl Oblast Duma.
+On 25 September 2018, she became a senator from Yaroslavl Oblast.

+In 2024, Kosikhina called for a ban on public celebrations of Halloween in educational institutions in Russia, describing the event as a "Western" cultural import.